Knight Commander

 Knight Commander (or Dame Commander) is the second most senior grade of seven British orders of chivalry, three of which are dormant (and one of them continues as a German house order).
-The rank entails admission into knighthood, allowing the recipient to use the title 'Sir' (male) or 'Dame' (female) before his or her name.
+The rank entails admission into knighthood, allowing the recipient to use the title 'Sir' (male) or 'Dame' (female) before their name.
 In the British system of precedence, Knights (and Dames) Commander rank after the Order of the Companions of Honour (although Companions of Honour obtain no knighthood or other status) and before Knights Bachelor.

 The Orders that award the rank of Knight Commander, and related post-nominal letters, are (dormant orders in italics):